flutter/website/faq.md

 ## What does Flutter provide?

-Flutter has three main components:
+Flutter has four main components:

 * a heavily optimized, mobile-first 2D rendering engine (with excellent support for text)
 * a functional-reactive framework (optional, you can bring-your-own framework)
-* a set of Material Design widgets (optional, you can bring-your-own widgets), libraries, tools, and a plugin for Atom
+* a set of Material Design widgets (optional, you can bring-your-own widgets)
+* command-line tools and a plugin for Atom

 ## What makes Flutter unique?